 All matters relating to the remuneration of BNZ colleagues, including the BNZ DVRP, are approved by the BNZ Board as required under BNZ's Conditions of Registration which are set by the Reserve Bank of New Zealand.

-Long-Term Variable Reward (LTVR)
+Long Term Variable Reward (LTVR)

-The ELT may also be eligible to receive LTVR.
-The table below outlines the key features of the 2022 LTVR award.
+The ELT may also be eligible to receive a LTVR.
+The table below outlines the key features of the LTVR award allocated in February 2023 for the ELT.